nearform/titus/docs/contributing/README.md

 # Documentation
 We welcome documentation contributions.
 Our documentation can be viewed live at [nearform.github.io/titus][docs]

-## Running Documentation locally
+## Run the Documentation Locally
-Our documentation can be ran by serving the docs folder at a given port.
+Our documentation is run by serving the docs folder at a given port.
-For ease of use you can use the `docsfiy-cli` should you have node installed.
+If you have node installed, you can use `docsfiy-cli`.

-From the root folder:
+From the root folder on a command console, enter the command:
 ```sh
 npm run doc:serve
 ```

-Which will produce:
+This displays the following:

 ```sh
 > titus@x.y.z doc:serve /path/to/your/repo/titus